Kingfisher Sky

-Kingfisher Sky is a Dutch progressive metal band from Netherlands, created and led by drummer Ivar de Graaf (formerly of Within Temptation).
+Kingfisher Sky is a Dutch progressive metal band from the Netherlands, created and led by drummer Ivar de Graaf.

 History

 The history of Kingfisher Sky started in 2001, after drummer Ivar de Graaf left Within Temptation, to pursue his own musical interests, and founded Jambone, with the idea to cover classic rock bands.
 The band featured Edo Van Der Kolk on lead guitar and Michiel Parqui on bass guitar.
 Edo had already known Ivar for fifteen years and the trio had been playing together since high school, experimenting with various styles of music.
 They found a lead vocalist in the classically trained singer Judith Rijnveld and, when Zelda Weski joined as backing vocalist, the line-up was completed.
-Too widespread are the musical influences of Ivar and together with Judith as the songwriter they explored a way to combine their compositions into songs that didn't bound themselves to a specified genre or weren't tied to a particular single style, with the two female voices giving soul and melody to contrast the heavy groove-oriented music.
+Too widespread are the musical influences of Ivar and together with Judith as the songwriter they explored a way to combine their compositions into songs that did not bound themselves to a specified genre or were not tied to a particular single style, with the two female voices giving soul and melody to contrast the heavy groove-oriented music.

-The band released a 5-track demo in January 2002, but unfortunately Michiel and Zelda left in October 2003 and Edo took a hiatus.
+The band released a 5-track demo in January 2002, but Michiel and Zelda left in October 2003 and Edo took a hiatus.
 One year later, Ivar decided to change the name to Kingfisher Sky and the duo started recording songs in their home studio in 2005.
-At an early stage, Eric Hoogendoorn was chosen as the permanent bassist and guitarist Daan Janzing, who was introduced by Ruud Jollie (Within Temptation), was recruited next.
+At an early stage, Eric Hoogendoorn was chosen as the permanent bassist and guitarist Daan Janzing, who was introduced by Ruud Jollie, was recruited next.
 George van Olffen on keyboards followed soon after.
 This resulted in a demo containing 11 tracks in October 2006 and a record deal with Suburban Records was signed in the same year.
 Edo appeared on the demo as a guest musician, playing a guitar solo on the demo version of "Through My Eyes", before returning full-time in 2007, completing the band for the time being.